-Here is a list of things to bring each day in your backpack:
+Here is a list of things you need each day:

-- A rain jacket: Camp adventures will not be stopped by rain.
+- WEAR a hat to keep the sun off of delicate faces; PACK a rain jacket or poncho.
+Camp adventures will not be stopped by rain.
 We will seek shelter during lightning or severe weather.

 *If a child forgets their lunch, the camp director will call the listed contact person.
 Lunch can be dropped off or camp will provide a pre-packaged lunch for a fee of $5.00.